doordeck/slate/source/includes/_account.md

 ## Login (v2)

 <aside class="warning">
-This endpoint is only available to Doordeck registered users and currently only available in development.
+This endpoint is only available to Doordeck registered users.
 </aside>

 ```shell